Way to Get First Reviews Faster on Amazon: ‘Amazon Early Reviewer Program’

 Amazon capitalized on that fact for more than 20 years, and they have consistently improved their review scoring.
 The big e-commerce company understood the facts from the start, which is one of the reasons they were able to maneuver from a small bookstore into a mega brand that owns nearly 55% of all online sales in the USA.

 Not too long ago, initial reviews were fairly easy to gather for a new Amazon product.
-Sellers could give away products in exchange for ‘honest’ reviews.
+Sellers would give away products in exchange for ‘honest’ reviews.
 But, problems are created when some sellers become tempted to act outside of Amazon’s terms of service (TOS) to obtain product reviews.
 Fake or paid reviews providing a high star-rating can outrank competing products quickly – leading to increased sales.
 Complaints about manipulated reviews rolled in, and Amazon shut it down.

 After banning incentivized reviews due to complaints from third party sites and customers about the integrity of the reviews, Amazon is coping with the imbalance in the ecosystem by introducing Amazon Early Reviewer Program.
 According to Amazon, “the Early Reviewer Program Encourages customers who have already purchased a product to share their authentic experience about that product, regardless of whether it is a 1-star or 5-star review.”

 This ‘Amazon Early Reviewer Program’ is to help Amazon shoppers make better buying decisions and help new sellers or new products to get reviews early on.
 But, does this program mean that getting reviews is now super easy?
 Unfortunately, the answer is: ‘No’.
 Besides, it does show us that the big e-commerce company hasn’t left you all alone in their ‘Amazon jungle’ to fend for yourself.
 If you’re launching a new product and are struggling with the need sales/need reviews cycle, Amazon is offering a helping hand to break you out of the cycle.